 If you believe that you have a case for wrongful death, the statute of limitations offers two years from the date of the accident for the individual to file a lawsuit against the wrongdoer.
 This can be done by a representative of the estate of the deceased, as long as the details of the case acknowledge that the deceased would have had grounds to pursue their own personal injury claim had they survived.

 Unlike other states which allow compensation to be claimed for medical bills, funeral expenses, and burial costs, Alabama only allows for the collection of punitive damages.
 Also known as exemplary damages, these are costs awarded “over and above special and general damages to punish a losing party for willful or malicious misconduct.”

 In short, the ultimate goal is to punish the guilty party for their negligence or misconduct and to deter them from ever acting in this way again.
 The focus is on the punishment of the guilty party rather than helping the victim or dependents left behind.
 Any damages which are paid will be made out directly to the heir of the deceased.

 What Are Your Next Steps?

-If you believe that you may have a legitimate case for a wrongful death, contact Pharr & Goree Injury Attorneys today.
+If you believe that you may have a legitimate case for a wrongful death, contact Pharr & Associates Injury Attorneys today.
 Our experienced team has assisted individuals across Alabama, and we will strive to ensure you receive the justice you deserve.